 Pour in 6 cups of chicken broth and bring to a boil.
 Lower the heat and gently simmer for about 15-20 minutes.
 Leave the pot partially covered and stir occasionally until the potatoes and carrots are tender.

 Drain and rinse two 15-ounce cans of navy beans.
-Add the beans and 3½ pounds of shredded cooked chicken to the chili and cook for 5 minutes, just enough time for the beans and the chicken to warm up.
+Add the beans and 3½ pounds of shredded cooked chicken to the soup and cook for 5 minutes, just enough time for the beans and the chicken to warm up.
 Add additional kosher salt to taste and thin with more broth or water if needed.

-Turn off the heat and let the chili sit for 15-20 minutes to let the flavors meld together.
+Turn off the heat and let the soup sit for 15-20 minutes to let the flavors meld together.
 While cooling, thoroughly wash a small handful of fresh flat-leaf parsley under cool, running, drinkable water.
 Chop the parsley and set aside.

 This is a subscription feature.
 Please subscribe or log in to your account.Close